 Making your dog “Sit Pretty” isn’t just fun because it gives you the chance to take cute pictures of your pup to post to Instagram, but it’s also a great exercise for your dog.
 Making your dog strike an adorable pose helps with your dog’s balance and can build core muscles.
 However, make sure your dog is healthy for this trick because it can strain dogs with pre-existing conditions.

 While you can always just give your dog a hug, this trick is neat because your dog will actually put their paws around you and hug you back.
 Who wouldn’t want to learn this adorable trick?
-If you want to master this heartwarming hug just remember to be understanding to the pace at which your dog learns.
+If you want to master this heartwarming hug just remember to be understanding of the pace at which your dog learns.
 Also, keep in mind that it is a bit simpler for your dog to learn this trick if they already know “Sit Pretty,” but otherwise it is still very manageable.

 What fun tricks does your dog know?
 Are you planning to teach your pup any new tricks?
 Let us know and leave a comment below!